connormayer/phonological_software/README.md

 ### Toy languages
 * Datasets from the [Lexically-Scaled-MaxEnt](https://github.com/chughto/Lexically-Scaled-MaxEnt) learner.

-## Speech corpus tools
+## Corpus tools
-This includes resources that you can use to work on a speech corpus.
+This includes resources that you can use to work on a written or speech corpus.

+### Phonological analysis
+These are tools that can quantify or analyze phonological aspects of a corpus.

+* [Vowel Harmony Calculator](https://harmony.swarthmore.edu/): A tool for quantifying vowel co-occurence (harmony and disharmony) in a given corpus.

 ### Forced alignment
 Forced alignment tools can speed up your annotation time.
 Different alignment tools offer pre-existing alignment models for certain languages, and some can let you train your own model on a new language.
 To learn more about a specific aligner, refer to the respective repo.